top of page

 Merger

-An investor may want to to keep track of a merger that is announced causes a company to go up or down.
+An investor may want to keep track of a merger that is announced.

 Day Trading